sohomdatta1/mediawiki-scripts/README.md

   * Clone the repo to the extension directory
   * Add `wfLoadExtension( 'extensionname' );` to LocalSettings.php
   * Run the update script
+* A git-update script to bring all extensions, skins and the core itself up-to-date with the origin/master on github.
 * ...
 (Suggestion are certainly welcomed)